-The board recognizes the importance of maintaining student records and preserving their confidentiality.
-Student records containing personally identifiable information are kept confidential at collection, storage, disclosure and destruction stages.
-The board secretary is the custodian of student records.
-Student records may be maintained in the central administration office or administrative office of the student's attendance center.
-Student is defined as an enrolled individual, PK-12 including children in school district sponsored child-care programs.
+The board recognizes the importance of maintaining education records and preserving their confidentiality as provided by law.
+Education records are kept confidential at collection, storage, disclosure, and destruction stages.
+The board secretary is the custodian of education records.
+Education records may be maintained in the central administration office or administrative office of the student's attendance center.